davidyarbrough/colors-of-the-century/README.md

 2. **Alternative Format**: Using a special format that includes the month name abbreviation

 These special days are displayed with a diagonal split showing both colors, enhancing the visual experience and educational value of the application.

+### Bifectas

+A 'bifecta' occurs when a bicolor period (the first 9 days of February or December) contains two full weekends.
+This happens when the 1st of the month falls on a Saturday, creating a unique 9-day stretch with both weekends fully contained within the winter bicolors.
+According to Colors of the Century traditions, bifectas are periods of special celebration, creativity, and renewal.

 ## Color Naming System